 You may prefer to install the OLED display, encoder and potentiometers outside the board.
 Then see the section "WIRING AND CONNECTIONS"

-IC12 Arduino NANO
+IC12 ATMEGA328P module (Arduino NANO compatible)

-Install the two 15-pin female strips and insert the Arduino UNO module as shown in the image.
+Install the two 15-pin female strips on DB4020 board to ATMEGA328P or Arduino NANO module as shown in the image.